-Banks are contacting customers who are past due or in financial trouble and offering owners or tenants up to $20,000 in relocation assistance to move out of home and hire an experienced agent to sell the home as a short sale.
+Banks are contacting customers who are past due or in financial trouble and offering owners or tenants up to $20,000 in relocation assistance to move out of home and hire an experienced agent to sell the home as a short sale with a short term loan option.
 Banks are also offering owners money to agree to a deed in lieu foreclosure in some instances as well.

 There are several advantages for taking the bank up on their offer.
 If you let the property go to foreclosure, you’ll be evicted without relocation assistance.
 Additionally your credit will suffer more in a foreclosure than a short sale or deed in lieu.
 The owner is more in control when actively pursuing a sale through an experienced agent than giving up all control to the bank and the legal system.